Paul focused on the Gospel and submitted to the horrors of the civil government authority

 Apostle Paul was a citizen of Rome by birth.
 By law, he had certain privileges that he used to supervene his mission.
 The commander and soldiers became worried about how they treated him after learning he was a Roman citizen.
 (Acts 22:29)

 He didn’t openly criticize authority, Governor Felix enabled him to talk about Jesus.

 “They beat us in public without a trial, although we are Roman citizens, and threw us in jail.
 And now are they going to smuggle us out secretly?
 Certainly not!
 On the contrary, let them come themselves and escort us out! ”

-He was respectful to the soldiers, commander, and the Governor.
-He could have asserted his “Roman status.”
-Instead, he accepted the course of law without complaint.
-When he wrote to the Philippians, his heart was full of joy and thankfulness.
+He was respectful to the soldiers, commander and accepted the course of law without contempt and bitterness.
+When he wrote to the Philippians, Paul’s heart was full of joy and thankfulness.

-As a result, the commander protected him from his own people and Paul was able to share the Gospel with Jerusalem and Rome (Acts 23:11,23).
-Governor Felix gave him privileges, even while in house arrest.
-(Acts 24:22)
+As a result, the commander protected him from his own people, and Paul was able to share the Gospel in Jerusalem and Rome (Acts 23:11,23).